aliyasser20/News-App/README.md

 ### Google GeoChart

-This API is provided by google and allows for data visualization in a map view.
+This API is provided by [**Google**](https://developers.google.com/) and allows for data visualization in a map view.
 In this app, the map was used to select desired region for the local news section and page.

 ## Page Load & Session Storage